k2view-academy/K2View-Academy/articles/19_Broadway/28_actor_editor.md

 If [modification of an inherited Actor](06_export_actor.md#how-do-i-modify-an-inherited-actor) is needed, you can either manually edit the JSON of the ***.actor** file, or open the Broadway flow that includes this Actor, edit it and save it selecting the **Override Current** option.

 To simplify the Actor modification process and enhance it with additional options, Broadway introduces the **Actor Editor**.
-The Actor Editor window is based on the Actor's [Properties window](03_broadway_actor_window.md) and it enables editing the inherited build-in Actors as well as the user created Actors.
-The Actor Editor is accessed from the project tree rather than via the flow.
+The Actor Editor window is based on the Actor's [Properties window](03_broadway_actor_window.md) and it enables editing the inherited Actors as well as creating new Actors.
+The Actor Editor is accessed from the project tree.

 ### How Do I Use an Actor Editor?